Real-Time Updates on Beach Water Conditions

 Latest Beach Water Quality Updates

-As of Tuesday, July 1, 2025, at 2:00 PM, the following water quality alerts have been issued: A Public Health Advisory is posted for Long Pond, Marstons Mills due to a significant increase in cyanobacteria levels in samples.
-A Pet Advisory is posted for Crystal Lake,...
+As of Tuesday, September 30, 2025, the following water quality updates have been issued: A Pet Advisory posted for Crystal Lake, Osterville will be removed due to acceptable water quality samples.
+A Pet Advisory posted for Hinckley Pond, Barnstable will be removed due...

 Water Quality Measurements